 - How to Use VLOOKUP for Partial Match in Excel (4 Ways)

-- Excel Partial Match Two Columns (4 Simple Approaches)
+- Find Partial Match in Two Columns in Excel (4 Methods)

 - How to Use INDEX and Match for Partial Match (2 Ways)

 - Excel VLOOKUP to Find the Closest Match (with 5 Examples)